-The books running for the 2026 edition - to come
+Books in the running for the 2026 edition

-The award is based on a call for entries launched with the Scelf among publishing houses.
-The call for entries attracts a great deal of interest from publishers, with almost 70 books submitted in 2025.
-First, a pre-selection committee examines the works and draws up a final list which is sent to the jury.
-This committee is made up of members of Quais du Polar, Initiative Film and Auvergne-Rhône-Alpes Cinéma, partners from the outset, as well as scriptwriters from the CinéFabrique in Lyon.
+The prize is based on a call for entries launched with Scelf among publishing houses.
+This call has generated a lot of interest among publishers: nearly 70 book entries were submitted in 2026.
+Initially, a pre-selection committee reviews the works to draw up a final list to be submitted to the jury.
+This committee is composed of members of Quais du Polar, Silence&Conversation and screenwriters from CinéFabrique in Lyon.

 At the awards ceremony, the 6 books in the shortlist will be presented in the form of pitches by the publishers, prior to the announcement of the award-winner by the jury.
 This is an opportunity to establish links between publishing houses and authors, particularly those looking for projects.